 If you are able to pay back the loan after the loan period has expired but before the item reaches an auction you can still reclaim your item.

 If the item goes to auction, you can claim the difference between the price the pawnbroker receives for it and the total amount of the loan you received, including all interest and charges, as well the cost of the auctioneer.
 The pawnbroker does not have to contact you to inform you if and when your item has been sold and the price paid.
 It is up to you to ask the pawnbroker for this information.

 If you are having problems with debt, the most important thing is to take action straight away.
 Use our debt action plan to get started and help you tackle your debt.

 Check your pawnbroker is licensed

 Pawnbroking is a regulated financial service and must be licensed by the Competition and Consumer Protection Commission.
 Pawnbrokers should have their licence displayed prominently in their premises.
-The four pawnbrokers currently licensed in Ireland are:
+The three pawnbrokers currently licensed in Ireland are:

 - John Brereton Pawnbroker Limited – 108 Capel Street, Dublin 1

 - Kearns Pawnbrokers and Jewellers Limited – 69 Queen Street, Dublin 7